welzd/kube_freaks/kubeflow_int.md

 **Prerequisities:**
 - Kubernetes v1.31 cluster with one master and at least 3 workers nodes
-- Kustomize for customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is.
+- Kustomize for customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as it was.
 - Sufficient stockage on each worker node managed by Ceph Storage (OSD)
 - A good and speedy internet